-Before I get to mindfulness, and to start with the enigma of consciousness, I need to contrast it with our normal state of mind.
-Our normal day-to-day consciousness is almost entirely caught up with the constant stream of thoughts, feelings, emotions, perceptions, imaginings and memories.
-These are the content of consciousness.
+Before I get to mindfulness, I want to contrast it with our normal state of mind.
+Our normal day-to-day consciousness tends to be a constant stream of thoughts, feelings, emotions, perceptions, imaginings and memories.
+All of these phenomena are called the contents of consciousness.
 I read somewhere that most people have around 60,000 thoughts a day!
 Not so sure about that figure but it’s a lot.
-By being consumed by the contents, we remain in the mental landscape of linear, rigid abstractions, of being ‘captured’ by engaging things, people and technological distractions.
-Our awareness is focused out there, rather than observing how we are engaging it.
+By being consumed by the contents, we remain completely unaware of the state of consciousness that holds the flow of experience, our awareness.

-Mindfulness, practiced in some form over thousands of years around the world, is a mental activity that alters both awareness and consciousness.
-Regularly practicing the technique (there are variations) trains one’s awareness to be present to immediate experience characterised by non-judgement, childlike openness and an accepting and empathic attitude towards everything that one is aware of.
-Since awareness, whether it be self-awareness or awareness of the ‘external’ world, exists within consciousness, then transforming awareness in this way can transform your consciousness.
+Mindfulness practice allows you to be present to immediate experience by neutrally and honestly perceiving the inner and outer landscapes of reality.
+It is characterised by non-judgmental, childlike openness and an accepting and empathic attitude towards everything that one is aware of, especially if it is unpleasant.
+Since awareness, whether it be self-awareness or awareness of the ‘external’ world, exists within consciousness, then mindful perception will help transform your mental awareness which sustained will transform your consciousness.

 In this state of being we experience a more profound or tranquil relationship with our mind, with others, with nature.
-In a sense we begin to wake up to the fullness of experience, and this leads us to an expanded sense of self if we remain attentive to the labyrinthine path of mindfulness.
+In a sense we begin to wake up to the fullness of experience, at least to the potential of fuller, more profound engagement with our consciousness and the world that it co-creates.
 Within a heightened state of awareness of that which we are doing e.g walking, painting, playing an instrument we enter into a state of flow in which we are totally attentive in a timeless, interconnected mental space.
-It could be referred to as bliss.
+This experience can be labelled bliss.